Syllabus for ELE-211

 Proficiency in a course equivalent to at least MAT-121, College Algebra, is needed to succeed in this course.

 After completing this course, you should be able to:

 You will need the following materials to do the work of the course.
 The required textbook is available from the University's textbook supplier, MBS Direct.

 Note: NI Circuit Design Suite is a Windows-based product and will not run on Macs.
 You can run this software and other Windows software on your Mac using Apple's Boot Camp technology or third-party virtualization tools like Parallels or VMWare Fusion.
 These tools make it possible to run Mac OSX and a Windows operating system side by side.
 This solution will require a Windows license.

 To participate fully in course activities, you need to have daily access to a personal computer.
 In addition, your computer system must meet the following minimum specifications:

-DC Circuits is a three-credit online course, consisting of eight (8) modules.
-Modules include learning objectives, study materials (readings and exercises from the course textbook and self-check quizzes from the textbook's companion Web site), a written assignment, and a module-ending test.
+DC Circuits is a three-credit online course, consisting of eight modules.
+Modules include learning objectives, study materials, a written assignment, and a module-ending test.
 Modules 3–6 also include circuit simulation problems that you complete as a group activity.
 Module titles are listed below.